SPF-OST/pytrnsys/docs/guide/config_file.rst

-Pytrnsys processing modules automatically reads in the simulation results of the pytrnsys runs and - by default - calculates energy balances as well as collects some of the most important information of the simulation like iteration problems and system performance factors in a results PDF-file.
+Pytrnsys processing modules automatically reads in the simulation results of the pytrnsys runs and - by default - calculates energy balances as well as collects some of the most important information of the simulation like iteration problems and system performance factors in a results pdf file.
 The process configuration file allows to configure the processing.
 In addition further calculations with the simulation results and additional plots can be defined.

 Calculations